-This investment in proactive customer service has resulted in a 40% reduction in case volume for Copa Airlines' support agents.
+Copa Airlines’ investment in proactive customer service has resulted in a 40% reduction in support agents’ case volume.
 The support team now has more time to focus on complex and time-sensitive cases that are more likely to result in customer churn.

 3. Anglian Water

-HubSpot doesn't just provide a live chat tool, it supports customers with it as well.
-HubBot, HubSpot's chatbot service, acts as a proactive customer support tool on the company's website.
+HubBot, HubSpot's chatbot service, acts as a proactive customer support tool on the company website.
 When customers have questions about products or want to speak with a support representative, HubBot can help them accomplish their goals without friction.

-The video below shows how this campaigned worked.
+The video below shows how this campaign worked.

 Before augmented reality, furniture shopping was a bit of a guessing game.
-There was no way of telling how a piece was going to look in your home until you physically put it there.
+There was no way of telling how a piece would look in your home until you physically put it there.

 In 2018, KFC experienced a crisis when the company ran out of chicken to serve its customers.
-Being its number one product -- and literally having chicken in its name -- KFC took a proactive approach on social media to address this problem.
-It released a series of light-hearted posts, like the one below, explaining the issue as well as the steps it was taking to correct it.
+Being its number one product and having chicken in its name, KFC took a proactive approach on social media to address the problem.
+It released a series of light-hearted posts, like the one below, explaining the issue and the steps it was taking to correct it.